Meekz-h/caloriesplanner/journals/Diana_Angarita.md

 day 13 (April 6/2023):
     1. -Today we finished the authorization in the front-end and it functioning without bugs.
 We also added error handling in the login and sign up form. day 14 (April 7/2023):
+    1. -Today we worked on discussing the styling of the application.